dynamsoft-docs/camera-enhancer-docs-mobile/introduction/index.md

 - Take over all the processed video frames.
 - Temporarily store the video frames.
-- Enable the application to fetch frames immediately.
-- Optimize the timing out system.

-DCE frame queue reduces the waiting time on fetching frames.
-For example, in the barcode decoding process, when a decoder finishes decoding on the current frame, it has to acquire a new frame from the camera.
-Limited by the frame rate of the camera, this process will take a little time.
-However, If DCE is activated, instead of waiting for the new frames from the camera, decoders can fetch frames from the queue directly.

-DCE frame queue also provides a new solution on timing out.
-Users can end the current process immediately when the queue is filled up.
-This setting can prevent the application from consuming too much time processing the knotty frames.
+- Transfer a new frame immediately when the application finished the current process.
+- Provide a new timing-out solution.

+When DCE is embedded in an application, the video frames will be pretreated and temporarily saved in the DCE frame queue.
+Each time when the application finished the current process, instead of waiting for the camera to transfer a new frame, the application can fetch a new frame from the frame queue immediately.
+In addition, the frame queue also provides a new solution on timing out system.
+By monitoring and controlling the frame number in the queue, users can enable the application to abort the current processing frame and restart the scan.
+The frame queue intensely reduces the stagnant phase in the scanning process and it will finally result in a highly stable and fluent user experience.

 ### **Frame Filtering**